 Since we are seeing more ticks in the area, we recommend the Lyme vaccine for dogs, which is also annual.

-Your Pet’s Vaccine Plan
+Your Cat or Dog’s Vaccine Plan

 Our veterinary team in Irvine understands and respects the unique needs of each patient.
 Certain vaccines, such as Bordetella, are not necessary for every pet.
-During your first visit to our hospital, we will go over all of the vaccines we offer and evaluate your pet’s health and lifestyle.
+During your first visit to our animal hospital, we will go over all of the vaccines we offer and evaluate your pet’s health and lifestyle.
 From there, we can work with you to choose the vaccines that are most relevant to their needs.
 As your pet ages, their needs will change, and we will adjust their vaccination schedule accordingly.